fsavje/scclust/README.md

 [![Build Status](https://travis-ci.org/fsavje/scclust.svg?branch=master)](https://travis-ci.org/fsavje/scclust)

-**scclust** is a C99 library for size constrained clustering.
-Subject to user-specified conditions on the minimum size and composition of the clusters, scclust derives a partition of a set of data points so that the similarity of points assigned to the same cluster is maximized.
+**scclust** is used for **s**ize **c**onstrained **clust**ering.
+It solves clustering problems where one wants to partition of a set of data points in to groups subject to constraints on the composition of the groups.
+In particular, scclust constructs a clustering that satisfies the constraints while trying to minimize the dissimilarity of points assigned to the same clusters.
+It is possible to specify overall size constraints and constraints specific to types of data points.
+For example, one can require that each cluster should contain at least five data points in total and at least two "red" data points.

-scclust is made with large data sets in mind, and it can cluster hundreds of millions of data points within minutes on an ordinary desktop computer.
-It's also fairly easy to adapt scclust to run with exotic databases or other distance metrics as all data management is separated from the rest of the library.
+scclust is made with large data sets in mind, and it can cluster millions of data points in less than a minute.
+It's also fairly easy to adapt scclust to run with exotic databases or other distance metrics as all data management can be accessed and changed at runtime.

-The library is currently in alpha, and breaking changes to the API might happen.
+*The library is currently in alpha.
+Breaking changes to the API might happen.*

 ## How to compile scclust

-This snippet downloads and compiles scclust:
+The following code downloads and compiles the current development version of scclust:

 ```bash
 wget https://github.com/fsavje/scclust/archive/master.zip
 unzip master.zip